edvin/pillar/docs/concepts/cqrs.md

 ## Skipping projections (sometimes fine)

 For small features or admin tooling, you can read by **rehydrating** an aggregate and computing a result in memory.
-That’s OK when:
+Pillar does **not** force you into strict CQRS everywhere—especially with snapshotting in place, using aggregates for reads is a valid and often practical choice.
+This is OK when:

 - Result volume is tiny and doesn’t need filtering/pagination.
 - Latency isn’t critical.
 - You won’t run it for lists across many aggregates.

+With a snapshot policy such as the default `AlwaysSnapshotPolicy`, most rehydrations are effectively “load latest snapshot + a short tail of events”, which keeps read‑via‑aggregate patterns fast for small, focused scenarios.

 As you scale, the projection approach wins on: